 If you check this item, the live view window will switch to the new viewing region instantly after you move the floating frame.
-When not selected, the travelling process from one spot to another will be shown, although it is not easily observed unless you have a small field of interest.
+If not selected, the process of moving from one position to another will be shown.

 Click on Image